reglue4php/contracts4dom/README.md

-# PHP - Document Object Model abstraction.
+# PHP - DOM abstraction.
 This repository contains only interfaces.

 An implementation can be found at *[dom](https://github.com/reglue4php/dom)*